-- 7. After allowing for reasonable mixing, within a mixing zone extending 50 metres downstream of the discharge point, the discharge shall not give rise to any of the following effects in the receiving waters: - a) the production of any conspicuous oil or grease films, scums or foams, or floatable or suspended materials; - b) any conspicuous change in the colour or visual clarity; - c) any emission of objectionable odour; - d) the rendering of fresh water unsuitable for consumption by farm animals; - e) any significant adverse effects on aquatic life.
+- 10. After allowing for reasonable mixing, within a mixing zone extending 25 metres downstream of any discharge point, the discharge shall not give rise to any of the following effects in the receiving waters: - a) the production of any conspicuous oil or grease films, scums or foams, or floatable or suspended materials; - b) any conspicuous change in the colour or visual clarity; - c) any emission of objectionable odour; - d) the rendering of fresh water unsuitable for consumption by farm animals; - e) any significant adverse effects on aquatic life. - 11.
+After allowing for reasonable mixing, within a mixing zone extending 25 metres downstream of any discharge point, the discharge shall not give rise to any of the following effects in the receiving waters: - a) an increase in the suspended solids concentration within the unnamed tributary of the Waipuku Stream in excess of 10 grams per cubic metres when the turbidity as measured immediately upstream of the discharge point is equal to or less than 5 NTU (nephelometric turbidity units); or - b) an increase in the turbidity within the unnamed tributary of the Waipuku Stream of more than 50%, where the stream turbidity measured upstream if the discharge is greater than 5 NTU, as determined using NTU (nephelometric turbidity units). - 12.
+The washing and washwater treatment system shall be bunded to prevent the inflow of stormwater and/or groundwater from any other areas of the quarry.
+In addition, the consent holder shall implement appropriate re-circulatory systems to minimise the volume of washwater being discharged off-site.

-Consent 4905-3
+Consent 4905-3.1

-- 8. The active quarry site shall be contoured or bunded so that: all water generated in this area is directed to silt control structures for treatment prior to discharge; and the flow of uncontaminated stormwater into this area is prevented, as far as is practicable. - 9.
-The consent holder shall maintain a contingency plan that details measures and procedures to be undertaken to prevent spillage or any discharge of contaminants not authorised by this consent.
-The contingency plan shall be followed in the event of a spill or unauthorised discharge and shall be certified by the Chief Executive, Taranaki Regional Council as being adequate to avoid, remedy or mitigate the environmental effects of such a spillage or discharge. - 10.
-The consent holder shall notify the Chief Executive, Taranaki Regional Council, prior to making any changes to the processes or operations undertaken at the site, or the chemicals used or stored on site that could alter the nature of the discharge.
+- 13. The consent holder shall notify the Chief Executive, Taranaki Regional Council, prior to making any changes to the processes or operations undertaken at the site, or the chemicals used or stored on site that could alter the nature of the discharge.
 Any such change shall then only occur following receipt of any necessary approval under the Resource Management Act.
-Notification shall include the consent number, a brief description of the activity consented and an assessment of the environmental effects of any changes, and be emailed to consents@trc.govt.nz. - 11.
-In accordance with section 128 and section 129 of the Resource Management Act 1991, the Taranaki Regional Council may serve notice of its intention to review, amend, delete or add to the conditions of this resource consent by giving notice of review during the month of June 2015 and/or June 2021, for the purpose of ensuring that the conditions are adequate to deal with any adverse effects on the environment arising from the exercise of this resource consent, which were either not foreseen at the time the application was considered or which it was not appropriate to deal with at the time.
+Notification shall include the consent number, a brief description of the activity consented and an assessment of the environmental effects of any changes, and be emailed to consents@trc.govt.nz. - 14.
+In accordance with section 128 and section 129 of the Resource Management Act 1991, the Taranaki Regional Council may serve notice of its intention to review, amend, delete or add to the conditions of this resource consent by giving notice of review during the month of June 2016 and/or June 2018, and/or June 2020, and/or June 2022, and/or June 2024, and/or June 2026, for the purpose of ensuring that the conditions are adequate to deal with any adverse effects on the environment arising from the exercise of this resource consent, which were either not foreseen at the time the application was considered or which it was not appropriate to deal with at the time.

-Signed at Stratford on 12 September 2012
+Signed at Stratford on 22 May 2014